dentonlt/MinimalWordAddin/README.md

 * click ribbon -> Home -> Add-ins -> More Add-ins -> My organisation ->
   Upload My Add-in ... then just upload manifest.xml.

-(2) install npm, node, webpack 5+ & all their trappings.
+2. install npm, node, webpack 5+ & all their trappings.
-    Don't forget to get the project modules: 'npm -i --save-dev'.
+    Don't forget to get the project modules: `npm -i --save-dev`

-(3) add the ca.crt file to the Trusted Certificates Store on Windows ** one way: double-click the ca.crt file from Windows File Explorer, add to user's Trusted Certificate Store.
+3. add the ca.crt file to the Trusted Certificates Store on Windows
+* one way: double-click the ca.crt file from Windows File Explorer, add to user's Trusted Certificate Store.

-(4) run the server (below)
+4. run the server (below)

-(5) in Word, open the new taskpane: ribbon -> Home -> "Pane Button Label" ** check at a browser: https://localhost:3000/template.html ** if the browser works ...
+5. in Word, open the new taskpane: ribbon -> Home -> "Pane Button Label"
+* check at a browser: https://localhost:3000/template.html
+* if the browser works ...
 Word -should- open the same as a Taskpane.
 The total file is quite large for Word ... so it may take 10-15s or more to be available.
 Unless Word throws an error (certificates, can't find, etc.), it may just still be loading.
 Inspect and/or Refresh.

 Since this is running via webpack, changes merged/visible on Refresh.

-##RUNNING THE SERVER
+## RUNNING THE SERVER

 To 'run' the add-in server, use (from command, powershell, or WSL):

-npm run serve
+`npm run serve`

 This will:
 * start webpack, which packs up the node_modules dir and index.js into dist/main.js
 * starts 'webpack-dev-server' to serve /dist/template.html

-##REMOVING THE ADD-IN
+## REMOVING THE ADD-IN

 For Word Desktop:
 * File -> Options -> Trust Center -> Trusted Add-in Catalogs